Check Model Performance Using Test Set in Regression Learner App

 In this example, the three starred models perform similarly on the test set data.

-To return to the original layout, you can click the Layout button in the Plot and Interpret section and select Single model (Default).
+To return to the original layout, you can click the Layout button in the Plots and Results section and select Single model (Default).

 Compare the validation and test RMSE for the trained Exponential GPR model.
 In the Models pane, double-click the model.
 In the model Summary tab, compare the RMSE (Validation) value under Training Results to the RMSE (Test) value under Test Results.
 In this example, the validation RMSE is lower than the test RMSE, which indicates that the validation RMSE might be overestimating the performance of this model.